Word Games for Kids That Make Reading and Spelling Fun

 These printable word games have worked well for us on slower afternoons, in waiting rooms, or when I need something simple that still reinforces spelling and vocabulary.

-Word Search: We use word searches as a low-pressure way to build pattern recognition.
-Theyโre easy to set out during independent work, and my kids often turn them into quiet competitions to see who finishes first.
+We use word searches as a low-pressure way to build pattern recognition.
+They’re easy to set out during independent work, and my kids often turn them into quiet competitions to see who finishes first.

-Word Scrambles: Word scrambles take a little more thinking.
-Theyโve worked especially well during seasonal units when the vocabulary is already familiar.
-It feels like a puzzle, not a lesson.
+Word scrambles take a little more thinking.
+They’ve worked especially well during seasonal units when the vocabulary is already familiar.
+If you want a quick way to turn those same word lists into custom printable spelling tests, it’s easy to create them in seconds.

-Mad Libs: Mad Libs lean more into grammar than spelling, but theyโre worth including because they get even reluctant writers laughing.
+Mad Libs lean more into grammar than spelling, but they’re worth including because they get even reluctant writers laughing.
+The online Mad Libs game for kids is especially good when they want to keep creating new stories without reprinting pages.
 Reading the finished stories out loud is usually the best part.

-Scattergories: Printable Scattergories work better with older kids who can think quickly under pressure.
-Theyโre great for small groups or siblings close in age who like a bit of competition.
+Printable Scattergories work better with older kids who can think quickly under pressure.
+They’re great for small groups or siblings close in age who like a bit of competition.

 All of these are simple, screen-free options.
 No setup, no logins, just print and start.